 You should use it too!

 I think in those years of my ignorance, I have body shamed one or two persons having body hairs.

 I am absolutely sorry!
-I can't even imagine what I may have put the persons through.
+I can’t even imagine what I may have put the person through.

-I think I should pay attention to that and promote an awareness about it on my Facebook.
+I think I should pay attention to that and promote awareness about it on my Facebook.